 Before the time to plant comes, the soil needs to be prepared first.
-Some farmers are using the conventional way of using a machine to plow the soil.
+Some farmers are using the conventional way of using a machine to plough the soil.
 But most farmers today are switching to a method called “no-till.”
-This way of farming maintains a better structure of the soil by not plowing the fields.
+This way of farming maintains a better structure of the soil by not ploughing the fields.

 The seeds are selected and sown

 Planting wheat varies depending on the weather conditions of the region.
 Some start during winter while others do it during fall.
 After the soil becomes ready, a machine called a grain drill is used for planting the seeds.

 In typical weather (7C average) wheat takes 5 days to germinate.
 There are stages of how the wheat grows.
 It starts as a green with grass-like features.
 And as it dries, it grows taller and shifts its colour to golden brown.

 The harvesting time of wheat depends on its type.
 It takes 7-9 months for most types of wheat to grow to maturity.
 Some are harvested during the summer, while others are during fall.
 Wheat is ready for harvest when it’s dry and shows no green colour.

 Wheat should be harvested before it becomes dead ripe.
 The moisture content of 25-30% is the target range before harvesting it.
 Targeting the right time will assure quality and will maximize production.

 Combine harvesters are used for harvesting wheat.
 It combines reaping, threshing, and winnowing.
 The wheat grain is put into the back of the combine.
 It is then put into a grain cart, and then into a semi-truck where it is transported to be stored in a grain elevator.

 What is in wheat grain?